Mastercard/pkcs11-tools/docs/MANUAL.md

  - `-w`, the label of the wrapping key
  - `-i`, the label of the key to wrap

-By default, the wrapping algorithm is set to `pkcs1`.
+By default, the wrapping algorithm is set to `oaep`.
 You can change this with the `-a` argument:
  - `-a pkcs1` will choose PKCS#1 1.5 wrapping algorithm.
 It is considered insecure and should be avoided.
  - `-a oaep` or `-a oaep(args...)` will choose PKCS#1 OAEP (RFC3447).
    `args...` can be one or several of the following parameters, separated by commas: